AdobeDocs/experience-platform.en/help/data-science-workspace/authoring/feature-pipeline.md

 The DataSaver is responsible for storing your resulting feature datasets into a storage locaiton.
 Your implementation of DataSaver must extend the abstract class `DataSaver` and override the abstract method `save`.

-The following example extends the DataSaver class which stores data to a Platform dataset by ID, where the dataset ID (`featureDatasetId`) and tenant ID (`tenantId`) are defined properties in the configuration file.
-Expand each example to see details:
+The following example extends the DataSaver class which stores data to a [!DNL Platform] dataset by ID, where the dataset ID (`featureDatasetId`) and tenant ID (`tenantId`) are defined properties in the configuration.

 **PySpark example**